XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Methodology

 \subsection{Overall Framework}

-We present the XiYan-SQL framework in Figure \ref{fig:pipeline}, where the inputs include a question, evidence (i.e., external knowledge), and the database schema (i.e., the overall organization of tables, columns, and values within the database).
+We present the XiYan-SQL framework in Figure \ref{fig:pipeline}.
+The inputs are: (i) the user question; (ii) external textual knowledge (hereafter ``evidence"), provided in the form of short text snippets such as schema explanations, synonym mappings, or business rules; and (iii) the database schema (tables, columns, and values).
 The framework consists of three steps: Schema Filter, Multiple SQL Generation, and SQL Selection.
 The Schema Filter module initially generates multiple filtered schemas.
 Subsequently, multiple candidate SQL queries are generated through various SQL generators.
 Finally, the most accurate SQL query is selected by the selection model based on the candidate reorganization.
 The details of each step are described below.